Silverbeet 'Compact Deep Green'

 Enter the email address associated with your account, and we'll email you a new password.

-Now that you can’t wait to grow your own, here are the simple steps to get you started!
+If you're keen to grow your own, here are the simple steps to get you started!

-Seeds can be sown direct where they are to grow or raised in trays of Yates Black Magic Seed Raising Mix and transplanted when the seedlings are 6 – 8 cm high.
+Seeds can be sown direct where they are to grow, or raised in trays of Yates Black Magic Seed Raising Mix and transplanted when the seedlings are 6-8 cm high.

 Feed the seedlings each week with a complete liquid fertiliser like Yates Thrive Vegie Herb Liquid Plant Food, which will help promote lots of delicious leaves.